Prohibition: A Lesson Not Learned

 A century of persecution has had little impact on the world’s most valuable plant.
 Here's why:

 Cannabis is a weed.
-Anyone can grow it indoors in a closet with compact fluorescent or LED (low wattage) lights or outdoors in a pot or garden.
+Anyone can grow it indoors in a closet with compact fluorescent or LED (low wattage) lights or outdoors in a pot or garden plot.
 New strains appear on the market – some as small as twelve inches high with a 60 day life cycle.
-These are much harder for anti-drug warriors to discover and destroy than the twelve to twenty footers Mexican drug gangs farm in our state and national forests.
+These are much harder for drug warriors to discover than the twelve to twenty footers Mexican drug gangs farm in our state and national forests.

 Each new generation of young people are eager to try out the forbidden fruit, because the authorities have turned it into an exciting, dangerous, and profitable game.
-Cannabis triggers arguments over personal freedom, religion, cultural and racial differences, political power, money, and the right to pursue happiness.
-It pits individuals against the state and the state against the Federal government.
-It turns peace officers into terrorists and terrorists into drug dealers.
+Cannabis prohibition is a popular topic.
+It triggers arguments over personal freedom, religion, cultural and racial differences, political power, money, and the right to pursue happiness.
+It pits individuals against the state and the states against the Federal Government.
+It turns peace officers into drug dealers and drug dealers into terrorists.
 It pits governments against one another and against International Law.
 It reveals that one person’s truth is another person's lie.

-The fantasy of a drug free America has driven Congress to borrow sixty nine billion dollars each year from a bankrupt treasury to hunt down and arrest twenty million pot smokers.
-The money goes to hire more people to conduct drug testing in schools and illegal searches of cars, individuals, and homes.
+The vision of a drug-free America has driven Congress to borrow sixty nine billion dollars each year from a bankrupt treasury to hunt down and arrest a million Americans.
+Future tax dollars collected from the unborn funds drug testing and unwarranted searches of vehicles, individuals, and homes.

-The new Corporate America is well on its way to becoming a police state.
+Corporate America is well on its way to becoming a bankrupt police state.
 Our Government has violated the sovereignty of many countries abroad and incurred the hostility of much of the world.
 We have the most citizens in prison per capita and the greatest loss of privacy, thanks to the Patriot Act and the War against Drugs.
-The confiscation laws have increased greed and corruption among public officials and law enforcement.
+The confiscation laws have triggered greed and corruption among public officials and law enforcement.

 Former DEA head, Karen Tandy recently announced that her agency, the DEA, had almost achieved self-sufficiency thanks to the confiscation laws.
-According to Tandy, if her agents tear your house apart and find a single seed, then you, and all your property belongs to them.
+According to Tandy, if her agents tear your house apart and find a single seed, then you, and all your property belongs to her agency.

 Before Congress approved confiscation, which targeted only drug dealers, the privacy of the home was sacrosanct.
-Congress thought confiscation was a wonderful idea because it reduced the financial burden on the Treasury - a cost-saving measure to taxpayers that sacrificed our inalienable rights.
+Then Congress decided confiscation was a peachy idea because it reduced the financial burden on the Treasury - a cost-saving measure that destroyed privacy.

 Some people believe that only those involved with illegal drugs need worry about these tough new measures.
 This is not true.
-Anyone "associated" in any way with cannabis - be it through a family member, a friend, a car stop, a wrong address on a package delivery or a telephone conversation, everyone is a suspect.
-No one is safe.
+Anyone "associated" in any way with the plant - be it through a family member, a friend, a car stop, a wrong address on a package delivery or a telephone conversation, everyone is a suspect.
+No one is above suspicion.

-Another enlightened policy from the far right is to treat teen offenders as adults and send them to a "drug free environment" in federal prison.
+Another enlightened idea is to treat teen offenders as adults and send them to a "drug free environment" in federal prison.
 Federal prisons are 80% full of drug offenders who have access to drugs smuggled in by prison staff.
-Beatings, rapes, and stabbings take place in the prison environment.
-This a good place for a teenager who sells a $5.00 joint to an undercover officer.
+Beatings, rapes, and stabbings take place in the overcrowded prison environment.
+This a good place for a teenager who sells a $5.00 joint to an undercover officer to receive a quality education.

-The escalating cost of building more prisons and filling them with pot smokers gives tax dollars to law enforcement and the prison industry instead of supporting education and treatment centers.
-Each cell delivers $20,000 - $40,000 tax dollars a year
+The escalating cost of building more prisons and filling them with pot smokers funnels scarce tax dollars to law enforcement and the prison industry instead of supporting education and treatment centers.
+Each cell delivers $20,000 - $40,000 tax dollars a year to the privatized prison industry.

 DEA chief Karen Tandy, and Drug Czar John Walters, believes that an estimated twenty million pot smokers in the United States, most of them peaceful, law-abiding citizens, belong in prison.
-As a rising tide of non-violent users file in through the front gate, a dangerous collection of murderers, child molesters, and rapists gain early release to make room.
+As a rising tide of non-violent users file in through the front gate, murderers, child molesters, and rapists walk out the back to make room.
 This is not an exaggeration.

 It's About Money and Power

-DEA statistics show that 93 years of persecuting people for manufacturing, distributing and using substances outlawed by Congress has damaged democracy and strengthened organized crime.
+DEA statistics show that a century of persecuting people for manufacturing, distributing and using substances outlawed by Congress has weakened democracy and strengthened organized crime.
 Taxpayers lose interest in wars that cost too much and go on for too long.
-Congress made the same mistake with alcohol by focusing on the expected benefits and disregarding the collateral damage.
-With the best of intentions, it passed an unenforceable law, which spawned an unstoppable crime wave
+Congress made the same mistake with alcohol in 1920 by focusing only on the expected benefits and disregarding the collateral damage.
+With the best of intentions, it passed an unenforceable law, which spawned a huge crime wave

-The man most responsible for the Federal government’s failure to manage cannabis was Henry J. Anslinger, a tough railroad cop and former prohibition agent whose racism far outweighed his respect for the Fourth Amendment and the Constitution.
+The man most responsible for the American failure to regulate and tax cannabis was Henry J. Anslinger, a tough railroad cop and former prohibition agent whose racism far outweighed his respect for the Fourth Amendment of the Constitution.
 The Fourth Amendment guarantees, "The right of the people to be secure in their houses, papers, and effects against unreasonable searches and seizures."
-The Constitution guarantees us the “inalienable" right to life, liberty, and the pursuit of happiness.”
-Harry disregarded these rights and lied to Congress so he could arrest those he hated - "Negroes, Hispanics, Filipinos, and entertainers in the jazz industry …members of the degenerate races."
+The Declaration of Independence guarantees us the “inalienable" right to life, liberty, and the pursuit of happiness.”
+Harry had little interest in these protections and lied to Congress so he could arrest those he hated - "Negroes, Hispanics, Filipinos, and entertainers in the jazz industry …members of the degenerate races."

-Drug lords, police unions, prison lobbyists, the DEA, drug testing companies, the pharmaceutical industry, cotton and chemical conglomerates, HMO's, insurance companies and parent's organizations all want Prohibition to continue
+Drug lords, police unions, prison lobbyists, drug testing companies, the pharmaceutical industry, the DEA, cotton and chemical conglomerates, HMO's, insurance companies and parent's organizations enthusiastically support the “idea” of a drug free America without considering the cost.

 The Truth about Cannabis

-The US Government has provided us with a tool to fight Prohibition.
-It's called the Internet.
-Everything the Government does not want to admit about cannabis is online for all to see.
-The only way the Government will repeal Prohibition is through pressure from grass roots organizations that work through the internet plus a collapse of the economy.
-When the money stream dries up, politicians will begin talking about taxing marijuana.
+The only way the Government will repeal drug Prohibition is through pressure from grass roots organizations coupled with a collapse of the monetary system.
+When the money stream (credit) dries up, politicians will begin talking about taxing marijuana.
 Many web sites have form letters ready for concerned citizens to sign and send in to lawmakers.
 Congressional legislators and senators count the number of these letters before they decide an issue.

 If you use the Net to do the research, you will discover that cannabis is the most valuable plant on earth.
-The potential of industrial hemp for food, bio-fuel, clothing, paper, construction, nutrition, and erosion control is well documented.
+The potential of industrial hemp for food, medicine, fuel, clothing, paper, fiber, construction material, and erosion control is well documented.
 The psychoactive strains, cannabis indica, and cannabis sativa have a history of medical and recreational use that dates back thousands of years.
 Smoked or vaporized cannabis flowers contain mood-altering chemicals that heighten awareness, produce euphoria, intoxicate, or relax the user.
 Some people claim to have spiritual experiences.

 For those who use marijuana for medical reasons it stimulates appetite, controls nausea, reduces pain, helps with depression glaucoma and ease the muscle spasms of multiple sclerosis.